KacThe/docker-apt-cacher-ng-automated/README.md

-# docker-apt-cacher-ng-automated
+# apt-cacher-ng Ansible Playbooks
  This repository provides ready-to-use Ansible playbooks to deploy docker apt-cacher-ng and configure client servers to utilize the cache server.

-# apt-cacher-ng Ansible Playbooks

 > **Info: Installs and configures apt-cacher-ng server in Docker, sets up clients to use the proxy, and disables caching for repository keys and signatures to avoid conflicts.**